Palo Alto Networks (PANW): New Buy Recommendation for This Technology Giant

-In a report released yesterday, Yun Kim from Rosenblatt Securities maintained a Buy rating on Palo Alto Networks (PANW), with a price target of $270.00.
-The company’s shares closed last Monday at $226.14.
+In a report released today, Nehal Chokshi from Northland Securities reiterated a Buy rating on Palo Alto Networks (PANW), with a price target of $285.00.
+The company’s shares closed last Thursday at $229.50.

-According to TipRanks.com, Kim is a 5-star analyst with an average return of 13.4% and a 58.8% success rate.
-Kim covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Manhattan Associates, and Pegasystems.
+According to TipRanks.com, Chokshi is a 4-star analyst with an average return of 5.8% and a 50.7% success rate.
+Chokshi covers the Technology sector, focusing on stocks such as Hewlett Packard Enterprise, Avid Technology, and Pure Storage.

 See today’s analyst top recommended stocks >>